German delegation meets with partners in Brazil

 Dr Daniela Brönstrup, Boris Böhme, Christoph Mönnigmann and Volkmar Stein, representatives of BMWK, travelled to Brazil to discuss the cooperation on quality infrastructure (QI) with key stakeholders.

-The Brazilian Ministry of Development, Industry, Trade and Services (MDIC), the Brazilian National Institute of Metrology, Quality and Technology (Inmetro), the German Mechanical Engineering Industry Association (Verband Deutscher Maschinen- und Anlagenbau - VDMA), and industry leaders were among the representatives who joined the meeting.
+The Brazilian Ministry of Development, Industry, Commerce and Services (MDIC), the Brazilian National Institute of Metrology, Quality and Technology (Inmetro), the German Mechanical Engineering Industry Association (Verband Deutscher Maschinen- und Anlagenbau - VDMA), and industry leaders were among the representatives who joined the meeting.
 Additionally, the German delegation included representatives from the Association for Electrical, Electronic & Information Technologies (VDE).

 Launch of a GPL Demonstrator and signing a cooperation agreement between FIEMG and VDMA